aaqfal/FreeRTOS-Shared-Resources/README.md

-# Access Contention Problems When Using Shared Resource in a Multitasking System
+# Shared Resource
 This project is an implementation of a system based on STM32 that analyze contetion problems when tasks accessing shared resource function in a multitasking system.

 ## Description
-This project provides a practical example to understanding about how contention can occure and why it can be a problem.
-There are two tasks that access the AccessSharedData function.
-One of the tasks has a higher priority.
-When
+This project provides practical examples to understand how contention can occur and why they can become problematic.
+There are two tasks accessing the AccessSharedData function.
+One task has higher priority.
+When the lower-priority task accesses the function (StartFlag = 0) and is performing a write or read operation, the higher-priority task also accesses the same function.
+This leads to contention.
+As a result, the previous task cannot complete its work and returns to its initial state to start its task again.

 ## Task Overflow
 1. **Initialization**